Data-Corruption/Go-Release-Builder/README.md

 - Developers releasing projects on Linux and WSL transparently (see FAQ).
 - End users familiar with basic CLI operations.
 - Projects seeking a lightweight distribution method.
-- Anyone needing an effortless distribution setup that can build off of.

 ## Quick Start: